kpidiba/JAVASCRIPT/vue/vue-router/README.md

 - **<route-view/>** where route component will be inject

-- <route-linK> permet d' intercepter les requetes
+- <route-link> permet d' intercepter les requetes

 ### ROUTE PARAMETER